 Another noteworthy case was recently adjudicated by the Court of Appeal in Warsaw (file No. I ACa 1662/17).
 On 17 July 2019, the court ruled in favour of a large hotel management company, awarding compensation for profits lost due to an administrative decision.
 The claimant argued that the City of Warsaw, being the first instance administrative body, caused severe damage by issuing an unlawful decision refusing the right to proceed with a hotel investment.
 The court agreed with the claimant's reasoning and stated that if a faulty first instance administrative decision is upheld in the course of appeal proceedings, each administrative body is separately liable for its own unlawful actions.
 This judgment may have significant impact on future compensation disputes since it overrules the assumption according to which public administration bodies were not liable for damage caused by decisions that were not final and binding.

-The Polish hotel industry was experiencing a boom until March 2020, with growing demand from tourists and business customers, mainly driven by domestic tourists.39 The biggest cities demonstrate the large investment potential in the number of hotel rooms (especially near the largest cluster of offices).
-However, many hotel investments are also planned in smaller cities in the coming years (in holiday destinations in particular).40 The huge demand for hotel facilities in small resorts in Poland in the mountains, by the Baltic Sea, or near lakes, has been particularly visible during the pandemic period.
+The Polish hotel industry was experiencing a boom until March 2020, with growing demand from tourists and business customers, mainly driven by domestic tourists.37 The biggest cities demonstrate the large investment potential in the number of hotel rooms (especially near the largest cluster of offices).
+However, many hotel investments are also planned in smaller cities in the coming years (in holiday destinations in particular).38 The huge demand for hotel facilities in small resorts in Poland in the mountains, by the Baltic Sea or near lakes has been particularly visible during the pandemic period.

 The law applying to hotels is in danger of lagging behind technological and business changes, notably in mixed-use buildings.
 Hoteliers are confronted with a variety of legal issues, connected in particular with new standards of data protection, customers' protection, new forms of employment, or the necessity to employ foreigners, as well as with the new rigorous sanitary requirements connected with the pandemic.
 The use of IT and cutting-edge technology solutions in hotels also requires the application of tailor-made legal tools owing to the lack of appropriate legislation.

 The impact of covid-19 has definitely hindered the development of the hotel sector visible in recent years.
-Unfortunately, researchers say that recovery to the pre-covid-19 state might take until 2023, or even longer.
+In some cases new projects were postponed or suspended, e.g., Puro Hotel in Katowice.43 But we also see openings of new hotels, like Courtyard by Marriot in Szczecin to be launched in September 2021,44 as well as new investments plans – Mövenpick Hotel in Karpacz (Accor) to be run in a franchise model with its planned opening in 2023.45 Unfortunately, researchers say that recovery to the pre-covid-19 state might take until 2023, or even longer.

-1 Marcin Swierzewski, Kuba Ruiz and Maciej Georg are counsel, and Marta Kwiatkowska-Cylke, Mateusz Dubek and Paulina Grotkowska are senior associates at Bird & Bird.
+1 Marcin Swierzewski and Maciej Georg are partners, Kuba Ruiz is senior counsel, Mateusz Dubek is counsel, and Marta Kwiatkowska-Cylke and Paulina Grotkowska are senior associates at Bird & Bird.
 The authors would like to thank Bartlomiej Sikora, Paula Koczara, Magdalena Betkowska, Filip Windak, Aleksandra Czubek Edyta Deszczka, Dominik Hinczand and Zuzanna Morawska-Zakroczymska for their assistance with this chapter.

 2 J. Miklewski: Jednak spowolnienie, Hotel Market in Poland – Report 2019, p.
 4, available at: www.horecanet.pl/rynek-hotelarski-w-polsce-raport/.